 There are lots of grocery stores lining the roads of the town, but these primarily stock imported processed food and drink.
 They’re an excellent place to get the staples that you need, but the fresh produce is minimal.

 Mango is also located on the water, with harbourside views.
-The food here is more varied with a selection of meat and seafood in addition to the ever-present Italian options.
+The food here is more varied, with a selection of meat and seafood and the ever-present Italian options.
 The fish here is particularly delicious.

 Money matters and Staying Connected

-Money is easy to get hold of as there are a couple of ATMs in town.
+There are ATMs in the main Tongan towns.
 I’d recommend looking for an account at home that reimburses you for overseas transaction fees.

 Let your bank know that you’re going to Tonga so that you avoid any embarrassing moments.
 Visa and Mastercard are widely accepted, but American Express is not.
-You can exchange cash at the Western Union in the middle of town – make sure that you remember your passport.
+You can exchange cash at the Western Union in the middle of Neifau – be sure to remember your passport.

 Wifi is not always reliable, and overseas data plans can be expensive to use in Tonga.
-Purchase a local SIM card with preloaded data and credit in case you need to call a taxi or restaurant at Digicel in Neiafu
+Purchase a local SIM card with preloaded data and credit in case you need to call a taxi or restaurant at Digicel.

-If you’re coming from Australia or New Zealand, then you don’t have to worry about adaptors, since they use the same plugs.
-For Americans, Tonga runs on 240V power and you will fry your fan if it’s only made to handle 110V…
+If you’re coming from Australia or New Zealand, you don’t have to worry about adaptors since they use the same plugs.
+For Americans, Tonga runs on 240V power, and you will fry your fan if it’s only made to handle 110V…

 BEFORE YOU GO | Tonga Travel Tips